EnochRick/EnochRick/CDL Thoughts/CDLThoughts.md

 They state a process that starts with the stakeholder of the "design engineer", who runs a simulation using CDL logic (maybe from a pre-built starting place).
 They state after the simulations are satisfactory to the design engineer they export the CDL to be used in the actual programming and in commissioning.
+- Takeaway: between the original 2018 paper[^Reference1] and 2022 the stakeholder that starts the intended commercial use is the design engineer.
+This is unchanged over this span of time, and therefore is the principal stakehodler upon which the CDL commerical use depends upon.
+Therefore I stipualte that CDL must be low-to-no friction in its commercial use / application (this will be the basis of my drive for reviewing all of this work and collective feedback to these developers).
+Without adpoption of CDL by the design community as Autocad has been adopted, CDL dies in its intended use.  **CDL must be as easy (and I would argue easier) to download/install/run and use productively than Autocad.**

 - Look at comparing the ease of use of CDL to that of the most commonly understood to be "open"[^5] controls platform: Tridium's Niagara
     - What subset of the entire Mechanical Engineering population understands Niagara in design?